PLEASE READ THE FOLLOWING CONDITIONS CAREFULLY BEFORE COMPLETING YOUR BOOKING.

 - an alternative course on the same date or a different set of dates.

-6.2.4 Where the Centre cancels a course following its commencement, you will be offered the following options:
+6.2.4 Where the Operator cancels a course following its commencement, you will be offered the following options:

 - a partial refund to be calculated and paid on a pro-rata basis; or

 - the balance of the course to be provided on a later date.